 Best self-guided walking tour of Georgetown, D.C.

-This walk has it all: history, shopping, restaurants, cafes and charming only-in-Georgetown surprises.
-You will stroll along the lively riverfront, follow the scenic C&O Canal with its historic locks, wander through peaceful cobblestone alleys, admire historic homes, and pause at irresistible bakeries, boutiques, and restaurants.
+This walk takes you to the best of contemporary and historic Georgetown.
+Stroll along the lively riverfront, follow the scenic C&O Canal with its historic locks, wander through peaceful cobblestone alleys, admire historic homes, and pause at irresistible bakeries, boutiques, and restaurants.
 You’ll end with a true sense of the neighborhood and plenty of ideas for where to explore or linger.
 We recommend starting at the river but, since the walk is a loop, you can start at any place that is convenient for you.
 A map with a key is at the bottom of this post.
-If you want to see the map as you read through the following, click here for a printable PDF of the map and key
+If you want to see the map as you read through the following, click here for a printable PDF of the map and key.

 1. Georgetown Waterfront Park

 Head towards 31st Street, which marks the eastern edge of the park.
-If you exit from Washington Harbour, turn left and then turn right on 31st Street to head inland.
-Thirty-first Street is a lovely street that will bring you to the canal towpath before you reach Stop #2: Baked & Wired.
-(The towpath and bakery are just steps apart.)
-If you are not interested in the bakery, skip to Stop #3.
-If you want refreshments or just love looking at bakeries as much as I do, head for Baked & Wired.
-You may want to do so anyway, since it is nice to stroll along Lock 4 in both directions.
+If you exit from Washington Harbour, turn left and then turn right onto 31st Street to head inland.
+Thirty-first Street is a lovely street that will bring you to Stop #3 (The Canal Towpath) before you reach Stop #2 (Baked & Wired).
+The towpath and bakery are just steps apart.
+Turn right onto the towpath.
+Walk one block and then turn right onto Thomas Jefferson Street.

 2. Baked & Wired (1052 Thomas Jefferson St NW)

-This is a small bakery where you can pick up coffee, tea, or one of their popular cupcakes.
+This is a nice little bakery where you can pick up coffee, tea, or one of their popular cupcakes.
 (Try the red velvet.)

 3. C&O Canal Towpath (Lock 4)

-Once used by mules to tow boats, this scenic stretch features colorful brick homes and historic locks.
-At the moment, the canal is dry because the locks are undergoing a $12.7 million restoration by the National Park Service.
+Once used by mules to tow boats, the towpath features colorful brick homes and five historic locks.
+The canal currently has no water in it because the locks are undergoing a $12.7 million restoration.
 The project began in March 2024 and is expected to last through Winter 2026.
-Even without water, the towpath is very pretty.
+Even without water, the towpath—especially the one-block long stretch at scenic Lock 4—is very pretty.
+Here is a link to what Lock 4 looked like in 1910.

-Scenic Lock 4 is a one-block stretch between Thomas Jefferson Street and 31st Street.
 With Thomas Jefferson Street to your back, cross 31st Street and turn left, walking towards (and past) the Rosewood Hotel.
 (Wolfgang Puck’s Cut restaurant is in the front corner of the hotel, facing the canal.)
 Walk past the hotel and make an immediate right into the alley behind it.
 Walk through the block-long alley to Wisconsin Ave.
-Walk across Wisconsin and continue on to the start of Grace St.
+Walk across Wisconsin and continue on to the start of Grace Street.

 4. Grace Street